 Europe, it seems, is to be radically subordinated by a resurgent US.
 Ideas of an "ever closer" EU have been well and truly scuppered by the Ukraine war.
 Blowing up Nord Stream 1 and 2 in September 2022 amounted to rubbing Europe's face in the dirt.
 Now we have Trump demanding increases in 'defence spending' from below 2% of GDP, to 2.5%, to 5%.
 It amounts to extracting tribute.
 A good slice of any such expenditure will, after all, go to US arms makers such as Lockheed Martin, Boeing, General Dynamics, RTX and Northrop-Grumman.
-Combined with tariffs, that means stagnation, possibly the "threat of complete economic decay" in Europe" that Trotsky prematurely warned about in 1923.21
+Combined with tariffs, that means stagnation, possibly the "threat of complete economic decay" in Europe that Trotsky prematurely warned about in 1923.2

 Given the absence of European unity, Trump recognises only three great powers: the US, China and Russia.
 I have already speculated about him offering Russia entry into the lower ranks of the imperialist club.
-In other words, revive the G8.
-Indeed that very offer has now been made.
-In return for such a welcome in from the cold, Russia would presumably be expected to break its 'no limits' alliance with China - a Mao-Nixon rapprochement in reverse.
+In other words, revive the G8.22 Indeed that very offer has now been made.23 In return for such a welcome in from the cold, Russia would presumably be expected to break its 'no limits' alliance with China - a Mao-Nixon rapprochement in reverse.
 Probably that is what Trump's peace plan is designed to achieve.
 But, let's be honest, we really don't know.

 Geoff Raby, former Australian ambassador in Beijing, argues that China is expanding in central Asia at Russia's expense, that Russia is losing more in Asia than it could ever gain in Europe.
-Still, if Raby is correct and Putin sees it this way, a rapprochement with the US would, therefore, include Russia regaining influence in its central Asian near abroad.
+Still, if Raby is correct and Putin sees it this way, a rapprochement with the US would, therefore, include Russia regaining influence in its central Asian near abroad.24

 But Raby might easily be wrong.
 Does the Putin-FSB regime really resent China's growing eastern influence?
 Or does Moscow think it is getting a good bargain with 'Chussia'?
 After all, China imports all that oil and gas, which keeps the Russian economy afloat and on a war footing.
 Officially, the two countries are committed to developing cooperation in Eurasia, especially in central Asia, which will allow them to build what they call a fairer economic model - certainly compared to western neoliberalism.
-Either way, they surely have mutual or partially overlapping interests.
+Either way, they surely have mutual or China surrounded at a stroke and either forced into accepting the status of a US neocolony, having its arms industry dramatically scaled down, its big banks and companies bought up for a song, etc - that or face strangulation and potential state collapse.
+Understandably, with the historic experience of the 'century of humiliation' (1839-1949) seared onto its collective consciousness, China might well choose to resist any such outcome, using whatever means it has at its disposal.